mpeeples2008/ArchNetSci/_book/01-data.md

 The SWSN/cyberSW project team has gathered a massive database with information on the location and size of tens of thousands of archaeological sites and ceramic and other material cultural typological frequency data consisting of millions of objects to explore how patterns of material similarity, exchange, and technology change across time and space in the study area.
 These data as well as tools needed to analyze them are available in an online platform called [cyberSW (cyberSW.org)](https://cybersw.org).
 This online platform even allows you to explore these data directly in your internet browser.
 The size and complexity of the SWSN/cyberSW data make it a particularly good example for discussing the decision processes involved in visualizing and analyzing large networks.

-In several sections of this book we also use subsets of this larger dataset: the San Pedro Valley, and the Chaco World.
+In several sections of this book we also use subsets of this larger data set: the San Pedro Valley, and the Chaco World.
 The San Pedro Valley in southern Arizona is a well-studied portion of the SWSN study area (see Clark and Lyons 2012; Gerald 2019) that was an early focus of network methodological exploration by the team (Mills et al. 2013b).
 This data subset includes detailed ceramic typological frequency for all known major settlements across this region during the late pre-Hispanic period (ca. A.D.
 1200-1450).
 The Chaco World is a large-scale social and political system that spanned much of the Colorado Plateau ca. A.D.
 800-1150.
 This settlement system was marked by the construction of massive public architectural features known as great houses and great kivas.
 This subset of the database includes information on architecture and ceramic typological data for a large portion of the known Chacoan architectural complexes throughout the U.S. Southwest.
 The Chaco World has been a major focus of the SWSN/cyberSW project (Giomi et al. 2021; Giomi and Peeples 2019; Mills et al. 2018).

 In these networks, individual settlements are treated as nodes and edges are defined and weighted based on similarities in the ceramic wares recovered at those settlements.
 Ceramic data used to generate networks are apportioned into a sequence of 50-year chronological intervals using methods described in detail by Roberts and colleagues (2012) and Ortman (2016; see discussion in Mills et al. 2018) so that we are able to explore change through time.
 Site locations and other site attribute data are also considered in some examples.
 R implementations of these chronological apportioning methods are available on GitHub as well ([R implementation of Roberts et al. 2012](https://github.com/mpeeples2008/CeramicApportioning), [R implementation of Ortman 2016](https://github.com/mpeeples2008/UniformProbabilityDensityAnalysis)).